Intersec/ripit/README.md

 ```

 This command will:
-* fetch the up-to-date version of the remote's branch
+* Fetch the up-to-date version of the remote's branch.
-* display a list of new commits to synchronize, and ask for confirmation
+* Display a list of new commits to synchronize, and ask for confirmation.
-* copy the commits in the local repo
+* Copy the commits in the local repo.

 ## Features

-* bootstrap a repository with the state of another one
+* Bootstrap a repository with the state of another one.
-* copy commits from a repository
+* Copy commits from a repository.
+* Filter out lines in commit messages.